 - a.
 Unreasonable noise in and around residential facilities that disrupts or potentially disrupts residents or neighboring community members. - During Quiet Hours, unreasonable noise is noise that can be heard outside of a room/common area, or noise that could travel into another room/common area. - During Courtesy Hours, unreasonable noise is noise that interferes with, or has the potential for interfering with, the ability of others to sleep or study or noise that can be heard 3 feet outside of the room. - b.
 Use of amplified sound, subwoofers or musical instruments that violate Quiet or Courtesy Hours. - c.
-Noise from a vehicle that disrupts residents, classrooms, College functions or neighboring community members.

-25. Possession of a Pet on campus

-a.
-Other than a service animal, pets are NOT allowed in campus housing.
+Noise from a vehicle that disrupts residents, classrooms, College functions or neighboring community members. - 24.
+Possession of a Pet on campus - a.
+Other than a service animal, pets are NOT allowed in campus housing and/or the college campus - 25.
+Trespassing - a.
+Entering any private room, locked building, or common area without following security procedures or obtaining appropriate permission. - 26.
+Breaching campus safety or security.
+This includes but is not limited to: - a.
+Unauthorized access to College facilities; intentionally damaging door locks; unauthorized possession of College keys or access cards; duplicating College keys or access cards; or propping open of exterior residence hall doors. - b.
+Obstruction of the free flow of pedestrian or vehicular traffic on College premises or at College-sponsored or supervised functions. - 27.
+Complicity - a.
+Attempting, aiding, abetting, conspiring, hiring or being an accessory to any act prohibited by this handbook shall be considered to the same extent as completed violations. - 28.
+Disorderly Conduct/Breach of Peace